10-deacetylbaccatin III 10-O-acetyltransferase

-Thus, the two substrates of this enzyme are acetyl-CoA and 10-deacetylbaccatin III, whereas its two products are CoA and baccatin III.
+The enzyme completes the biosynthesis of baccatin III by transferring an acetyl group from acetyl-CoA to the intermediate 10-deacetylbaccatin, giving coenzyme A as a byproduct.
+It was isolated from yew trees (Genera Taxus) and the gene was expressed in Escherichia coli to allow characterisation.
+It has also been expressed in the mushroom Flammulina velutipes.

 This enzyme belongs to the family of transferases, specifically those acyltransferases transferring groups other than aminoacyl groups.
 The systematic name of this enzyme class is acetyl-CoA:taxan-10beta-ol O-acetyltransferase.
-This enzyme participates in diterpenoid biosynthesis.